Fathers and Sons of the US Open - Golf Monthly

 What more could you ask for if you were Scott McNealy?

-Your 18-year-old son, despite being an amateur, has qualified for the US Open and you’re spending the build-up to Father’s Day at Pinehurst with major champions.
+Your 18-year-old son, Maverick, despite being an amateur, has qualified for the 2014 US Open and you’re spending the build-up to Father’s Day at Pinehurst with major champions.

 It wouldn’t have mattered in the slightest that he missed the cut with a 74-76.